geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 5. In the **Active sites** window, select the **+Create** option on the menu bar.

-6. Depending on the team or company need, there are several templates that can be used.
-For the purposes of this lab, in the **Create a site** window, select **Team site.**
+6. Depending on the team or company need, there are several templates that can be used when creating a new site.
+For the purposes of this lab, in the **Create a site** window, select the **Team site** tile.

 7. In the **Get a team site connected to Microsoft 365 Groups** window, enter the following information.